The short answer: because you are unlikely to have the "standard" background that suits a one-size-fits-all mortgage calculation from a mass lender.

 At first glance and viewed in isolation, getting a mortgage would be challenging if you have a scenario similar to any of the above.
 However, these statements only look at part of the picture.
 Taking a broader approach, there may be no reason why all of these points can't be qualified or mitigated.

-You will want to work with a mortgage broker who knows how to look at the broader context of your situation and identify how to help a lender find comfort.
+You will want to work with a high value mortgage broker who knows how to look at the broader context of your situation and identify how to help a lender find comfort.
 When we have the complete picture, we will know which of the 500 lenders in our network will enable your mortgage.

 Almost all banks want to lend money: it's a central part of their entire existence.
 Some banks want to lend as much as they can within their pre-defined criteria.
 Other banks want to lend to attract high calibre clients who will then become customers of their institution.